Example 3 - Distribute applications to Intrexx instances

 POST method

-(Whether http or https must be used is defined in the cfg file of the IAA.
-This can be found at the following location: <installation directory>/adminapi/cfg/admin-api.yaml)
+(Whether http or https must be used is specified in the cfg file of the IAA.
+This can be found at the following location: <Installation directory>/adminapi/cfg/admin-api.yaml)

 Select the following values via the resource mapping: